Deborah Persaud: Research

 The main topic of Persaud's research is AIDS and HIV of children.
 However, her research started from research about HIV in adults.
 In 2003, she stated about the human immunodeficiency virus (HIV)- type1 included in the subtypes of HIV.
 For the HIV patient, the HAART (highly active antiretroviral therapy) is used as treatment.
 The HAART regimen includes some drugs containing nucleoside reverse transcriptase inhibitors (NRTIs) and protease inhibitor (PI), and non-nucleoside reverse transcriptase inhibitors (NNRTI).
 The HAART has important function to suppress the levels of HIV-1 to below quantification.
 HIV-1 persists in cellular reservoirs of CD4+ continually with low-level viremia in adults, and this is very sensitive.
 Persaud and her research team found that viremia persists in children with plasma virus remaining at a level under the limit of detection of clinical assays.
 When children with HIV-1 receive HAART treatment, the viremia that is difficult to observe is continued virus production without resistance in the protease gene.
 Persaud's research team tried to find a novel culture assay that can stimulate the virus production during their latent, integrated HIV-1 in resting CD4+ T cells with the antiretroviral drugs.
 These drugs interfere with the replication of unintegrated virus.
 They also demonstrated the facts that HIV-1 polymerase sequences from the resting CD4+ T cells of the patients.

 By following this research, her research topic has been about antiretroviral therapy.
 In 2009, her research team focused on the ongoing human immunodeficiency virus type 1 (HIV-1).
-From this research, it was figured out ongoing virus replication contributes to low-level viremia in patients on HAART, and this ongoing replication is subject to CD8+ T-cell selective pressure.
+From this research, it was found out ongoing virus replication contributes to low-level viremia in patients on HAART, and this ongoing replication is subject to CD8+ T-cell selective pressure.
 After that, she suggested the induction therapy by using protease-inhibitors has influenced the effect of NNRTI (non-Nucleoside reverse transcriptase inhibitors) resistance on virologic response to nevirapine-based HAART in children patients of HIV.
 For a long time, her research topic has been focusing on the therapy of HIV-1 especially with the child patients.
 In order to develop the therapy, she has been explained about the mechanism using the NNRTI of HAART.

 In 2013 Persaud worked as part of a team who showed that a baby had been cured of HIV by giving it anti-HIV drugs; she won the Elizabeth Glaser Scientist Award and was featured in Time magazine's list of the 100 most influential people in 2013.
 She was also included in Natures 10 for 2013, by the journal Nature.
 In 2014 Persaud's work contributed to a second baby being cured of HIV.